What should you do with your tax refund?

 - Paying off non-deductible can be a great investment.
 Just check out the math in this article – paying down debts.
 Basically paying down a 6% debt can be the equivalent of earning 8.8% on a GIC.
 Paying down non-deductible debt can be a great investment.
 The higher the cost of interest, the better the investment.

 - Buy TFSAs.
 One of the problems with TFSAs is the title has misled a lot of people into putting their money into low earning savings accounts when there are lots of ways to invest TFSAs.
 TFSAs have a lot of universal appeals so they could easily move up the list depending on your personal circumstances.

 The theme is about finding balance and when it comes to extra money, the balanced approach refers to dividing up the money and doing many things with it including having some fun.
 Some personal finance pundits have called this the conscious spending plan.
 It’s in fact, what I am teaching my kids about money.

 When it comes to money I am teaching my kids that when you have money, there are 4 things you can do with it.
 You can spend it, share it, saving it or invest it.

 Here’s an example I did with my kids.
 I gave them $100 and asked them to allocate this money into 4 pots: Spend, Save, Share and Invest.
-They all did different things with the money but I then said this would be their spending plan where anytime they came into money, whether it was $20 from grandma and grandpa, or $5 from their allowance money from their summer lemonade stand, they would allocate the money in the same way everytime.
+They all did different things with the money but I then said this would be their spending plan where anytime they came into money, whether it was $20 from grandma and grandpa, or $5 from their allowance money from their summer lemonade stand, they would allocate the money, in the same way, every time.

-Although they are pretty young kids, I wonder why adults who are theoretically capable of make better, smarter and more prudent decisions don’t do the same thing.
+Although they are pretty young kids, I wonder why adults who are theoretically capable of making better, smarter and more prudent decisions don’t do the same thing.
 Maybe this is the perfect balanced approach to dealing with a tax refund: Spend some of it, save some of it, share some of it and invest some of it.

 What do you do with your tax refund?
 Any other great ideas to share with others?